msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.15.2 =
 * New feature: New filter hook `relevanssi_didyoumean_token` lets you filter Did you mean words before correction.
 You can use this filter hook to exclude words from being corrected.
+* Minor fix: Phrase search couldn't find phrases that include an ampersand if they matched the post title.
+This works now.

 = 4.15.1 =
 * Changed behaviour: Relevanssi now ignores WordPress metadata custom fields that aren't interesting for Relevanssi indexing.